Front-End-Coders-Mauritius/conference-2024/content/sponsorship-proposal.md

 - Access to candidate contact information based on opt-in (gold)
 - Guarenteed meetup spot for frontend.mu at your company
 </div>

+## Speaker Sponsorship

+- You sponsor the flight and accomodation of a speaker to give a talk at The Web Conference.
+Get in touch with us for more information.

+#### Visibility
+Onsite
+Visibility on conference materials:
+- Logo on 2 lecterns
+- Logo on conference 4 roll-up banners
+- Logo on Photo Backdrop

+Digital
+- Logo on conference website
+- Logo & sponsorship announcement on all social media platforms as our Silver sponsor